 The maintainers mailing list which is a closed list restricted to maintainers of counties and other sections of GENUKI.
 You should subscribe to this list and if you change your email address, you need to change your mailing list subscription.
 See the help and advice on keeping your email and mailing list address up to date.

-In the county database table which holds your name and email address amongst other things.
-See the help and advice on the County Database Table.
+In the maintainer's table which holds your name and email address amongst other things.
+See the help and advice on the Maintainer's Table.

-What to do if you no longer wish to continue maintaining your county
+What to do if you no longer wish to continue maintaining your section

-Circumstances change over time and we will all reach a point where we can no longer continue county maintenance.
+Circumstances change over time and we will all reach a point where we can no longer continue GENUKI section maintenance.

 In the majority of cases it will be a fairly slow process, where you can continue the job but would like somebody else to take over.
 So contact the Trustees and they will mark your county as being in care and maintenance and therefore available for somebody else to take over.
 But you will continue working on it with a minimum of fixing bad links, but you can also continue to add to it.